Lapin0t/grothendieck-cern/english.md

 weapons kept a lot of people worried.
 A more recent phenomenon has been the proliferation of nuclear power plants to meet the growing energy needs of industrial society.
-However, it has become clear that this proliferation has a number of -- to put it euphemistically -- "extremely serious" drawbacks, and that it poses some very serious problems.
+However, it has become clear that this proliferation has a number of---to put it euphemistically---"extremely serious" drawbacks, and that it poses some very serious problems.
 The fact that cutting-edge research is associated with a real threat to the survival of mankind, a threat even to life itself on the planet, is not an exceptional situation, it's the rule.
-In the one or two years I've been wondering about this, I've come to realize that ultimately, in each of the major issues that currently threaten the survival of the human species, these issues would not arise in their current form -- the threat to survival would not arise -- if the state of our science were that of the year 1900, for example.
+In the one or two years I've been wondering about this, I've come to realize that ultimately, in each of the major issues that currently threaten the survival of the human species, these issues would not arise in their current form---the threat to survival would not arise---if the state of our science were that of the year 1900, for example.
 I don't mean to imply that science is the sole cause of all these ills and dangers.
 There is of course a combination of several things, but science, the current state of scientific research,